Our Summers are hot and dry. Today, as I write it is over 40 C for the third day in a row, and the forecast is for 44.

 A pinch of ground black pepper.

 Or just keep it very simple.
 Ginger.
-Black Salt.
+Salt.
 Jaggery.
 Lemon.

 Back last autumn when the quinces scented my house most wondrously, I made some quince syrup.
 Now it has come into its own – with tonic water or soda water and a slice of lemon or lime.
 Luxurious.
 Pink.
 Delicious.

 Here in Australia everyone knows the Mango lassi, but salt lassi is so unknown.
-I love it, and it has grown on me over the years so that I can’t drink mango lassi any more.
+I love it, and it has grown on me over the years so that I don’t often drink mango lassi any more.
 I love my salt lassi.
 This is how you make it.

 Take some yoghurt.
 If yoghurt in your region is thin, let it sit in some muslin for 30 minutes to drain off some moisture.
 If yoghurt in your region is sour, you might like to add a tspn of sugar to this recipe.

 To the yoghurt, add a few mint leaves that have been chopped, and blend them together.
 Add 0.5 tspn of cumin seeds that have been dry roasted in a frying pan.
 Add salt, 2 pinches black pepper, 0.25 cup mild and mix.
 Add ice cubes and serve cold.

 Take some mint leaves and grind them to a paste.

-To 4 cups water, add the mint leaves, a pinch salt, 1 tspn dry roasted cumin powder, 1 tspn garam masala, 0.25 tspn black salt, pinch red chilli powder, 1 tspn amchoor powder, 1 tspn or more jaggery or brown sugar, and the juice of 1 lemon.
+To 4 cups water, add the mint leaves, a pinch salt, 1 tspn dry roasted cumin powder, 1 tspn garam masala, pinch black salt, pinch red chilli powder, 1 tspn amchoor powder, 1 tspn or more jaggery or brown sugar, and the juice of 1/2 lemon.
 Stir well.
 Add ice cubes and serve cold.
-Yum.